Intermesh/groupoffice-docs/system-settings/authentication/ldap.rst

 Mapping
 -------

-When users are created from LDAP a mapping is made from LDAP attributes to the Group-Office user.
+When users are created from LDAP a mapping is made from LDAP attributes to the GroupOffice user.
 This is the default mapping which also contains some examples::

    $config['ldapMapping'] = [